ddragoti/SitePoint-Mobile-Channel/Articles/Valdio Veliu/10 Plugins For Android Studio/article.md

 ##4.
 Android ButterKnife Zelezny

-Android ButterKnife is a ìView Injection Library for Androidî.
+Android ButterKnife is a ‚ÄúView Injection Library for Android‚Äù.
 It gives a better view of the code and makes it more readable.
 ButterKnife is a great library, which allows you to focus on the logic rather than on the glue code for finding views or adding listeners.
 In programing with ButterKnife you have to perform injection on arbitrary objects.
 Basically  you have to write your injection in this form:

      @InjectView(R.id.title) TextView title;